rod-driscoll/q-sys-plugin-exterity-iptv-server/README.md

 ## Features

-* Get devices
+* Get and select devices
-* Get channels
+* Get and select channels
+* Get and display channel logos
-* Get playlists
+* Get and select playlists
-* Get playlist logos
+* Get and display playlist logos
+* Power endpoints (only tested with Samsung MDCP plugin)

 ### Features not implemented

-* Power endpoint
 * Authentication

 ### Features not tested

-* Trigger channel
-* Trigger playlist
-* Trigger power

 ## References